Asymons/stremio-account-manager/README.md

 #### Network Access from Other Devices

-If you need to access the app from other devices (phone, tablet, another computer), you have three options:
+If you need to access the app from other devices (phone, tablet, another computer), you have two options:

 ##### Option 1: Use a Reverse Proxy (Recommended)